jcode06/my-solar-system/README.md

 TODOS:
 - Find a better way to draw the sun, such as using the shader below
-- Fix the rendering of the rings, so the pattern goes in the proper direction
+- Add shadows to the planets when applicable
 - Figure out how to draw stars in the background
 - Figure out how to draw asteroids
 - Enable explorer camera controls (FlyControls)